dtcenter/METviewer/docs/Users_Guide/scorecard.rst

         **<stat_symbol>:** **DIFF** (display a difference between models) or **DIFF_SIG** (display p_value) or **SINGLE** (display a value of statistic for the 1st model.
 In this case the value of the 2nd model is optional), indicating which statistic use to display for symbols in the cell.

-        **<threshold_file>:** full path to the XML file describing configurations for thresholds, colors and symbols.
+        **<threshold_file>:** full path to the XML file describing configurations for thresholds, colors and symbols (optional).

+        **<weight_file>:** full path to the XML file describing configurations for weights definitions (optional)

         **<left_column_names>:** a list of names for the most left columns as in <val>NAME</val> format.

         **<symbol_size>:** a size for the symbols.
 It can be in '%' or 'px'.
 For example, '120%' will increase the size of symbols in 1.2 times.
 '20px' can also be used.

         **<template>:** the name of the R plot script template to use.
 The following templates are currently supported: scorecard.R_tmpl

         **<plot_fix>:** describes database fields - models, date range and init hour - that are constant.
+                Model field contains:

+                * two values - first and second model names

+                * one value - when the stat values for one model are requested

+                * multiples pairs - for the aggregated scorecard

-Model field contains two values - first and second model names.
-Date range can be specified using 'fcst_valid_beg' or 'fcst_init_beg' and contains ine or more groups of two values - start and end dates.
+                Date range can be specified using 'fcst_valid_beg' or 'fcst_init_beg' and contains one or more groups of two values - start and end dates.
 This example will create a scorecard for two periods (07-01 00:00 - 07-03 12:00) and (07-05 00:00 - 07-10 12:00)

         .. code-block:: XML